shimataro/value-schema/README.md

 #### `vs.CAUSE`

-The cause of adjustment error.
+The cause of fitting error.

 For more information, see below examples.